icopy-site/awesome/docs/awesome/awesome-elixir.md

 ## Games
 *Libraries for and implementations of games.*

+* [Binbo](https://github.com/DOBRO/binbo) - A chess representation written in Erlang using [Bitboards](https://www.chessprogramming.org/Bitboards), ready for use on game servers.
 * [entice](https://github.com/entice/entice) - A distributed Entity-Component-System framework, providing its own example MMORPG server.
 * [mines](https://github.com/kevlar1818/mines) - A minesweeper clone in the terminal.
 * [vim_snake](https://github.com/theanht1/vim_snake) - A classical multiplayer snake game with Vim-style keybinding built with Phoenix framework.